nemonik/hands-on-DevOps/README.md

 > Security engineering is about building systems to remain dependable in the face of malice, error, or mischance.
 As a discipline, it focuses on the tools, processes, and methods needed to design, implement, and test complete systems, and to adapt existing systems as their environment evolve.

-The words _security engineering_ could be replaced in the opening sentence with each one of the various stakeholders (e.g., development, quality assurance , technology operations).
+The words _security engineering_ could be replaced in the opening sentence with each one of the various stakeholders (e.g., development, quality assurance, technology operations).

 The point I'm after is everyone is in it to collectively deliver dependable software.

+Also, there is no need to overload DevOps term -- To Dev wildcard (e.g., *) Ops to inlude your pet interest, such as, security, test whatever... to form DevSecOps, DevTestOps, DevWhateverOps...
+DevOps has you covered.

 ## 6.2.
 What DevOps is not